Saudi Prince plans to subscribe to Euro Disney rights issue

-DUBAI (Reuters) - Prince Alwaleed bin Talal plans to subscribe to the 351 million-euro ($445 million) rights issue unveiled last week by Euro Disney EDLP.PA, the cash-strapped operator of Disneyland Paris, a spokeswoman for the Saudi billionaire’s investment arm said on Monday.
+DUBAI, Oct 13 (Reuters) - Prince Alwaleed bin Talal plans to subscribe to the 351 million-euro ($445 million) rights issue unveiled last week by Euro Disney, the cash-strapped operator of Disneyland Paris, a spokeswoman for the Saudi billionaire’s investment arm said on Monday.

-His Kingdom Holdings, with 10 percent, is Euro Disney’s second largest shareholder behind parent Walt Disney Co.
-(DIS.N), which holds 39.8 percent.
+His Kingdom Holdings, with 10 percent, is Euro Disney’s second largest shareholder behind parent Walt Disney Co. , which holds 39.8 percent.

 “I would like to confirm that Kingdom is planning to subscribe to the Euro Disney rights issue,” a company spokeswoman said, confirming British media reports.